Dialectical Behavior Therapy (DBT)

 What is Dialectical Behavior Therapy (DBT)?

 Dialectical behavior therapy is one type of therapy treatment for psychological illnesses.
-It is a fully comprehensive approach that deals with thoughts, emotions, and behaviors of people.
-The major aspects of DBT include acceptance and conflict solving for any kind of problematic issue.
+It is a fully comprehensive approach that deals with the thoughts, emotions, and behaviors of people.
+The major aspects of DBT include acceptance and conflict-solving for any kind of problematic issue.

 What is Dialectical Behavior Therapy Used to Treat?

 Dialectical behavior therapy (DBT) is best for treating and managing the following disorders:

 DBT Techniques in Alcohol and Substance Abuse Treatment

 DBT utilizes a variety of techniques to help individuals struggling with substance abuse, including: